Chen Yi (marshal)

 Chen Yi (陈毅 (Chén Yì, Chen I); August 26, 1901 – January 6, 1972) was a Chinese communist military commander and politician.
 He served as Mayor of Shanghai from 1949 to 1958 and as Foreign Minister of China from 1958 to 1972.
+He is one of Ten Marshals of the People's Republic of China.

 Early life

 Chen was born in Lezhi County near Chengdu, Sichuan, into a moderately wealthy magistrate's family.
+His family was of Hakka descent.

 War

 A comrade of Lin Biao from their guerrilla days, he was prominent in the Jiangxi Soviet.
 Later, due to a leg injury, he was the only one of the later Ten Marshals to have not participated in the Long March.
 Thus, Chen was later made a commander under Ye Ting in the New Fourth Army.
 After the Wannan Incident, Chen succeeded Ye Ting as commander of the New Fourth Army during the Sino-Japanese War (1937-1945).
 He played a pivotal role as commander of the 3rd Field Army working closely with his close friend and comrade Su Yu.
 When Su Yu showed his expertise and talent in large formational warfare, the division of labour between them meant that Chen Yi remained in command of 3rd Field Army, but mainly focused on rallying support for Su Yu's plans as well as focusing on political work, which was his area of expertise.
 Thus, he and Su Yu spearheaded the Shandong counter-offensive during the Chinese Civil War, and later commanded the Communist armies that defeated the KMT forces during the Huaihai Campaign and conquered the lower Yangtze region in 1948–49.
 After the capture of Shanghai, he remained in Shanghai as Mayor where he oversaw the economic stabilisation and reconstruction.
 In 1950, he offered to take command of the People's Volunteer Army in Korea, but Mao declined, possibly because Chen's partner Su Yu was in poor health due to shrapnel injury and selected Peng Dehuai instead.
-He was made a Marshal of the People's Liberation Army (PLA) in 1955.
+He was promoted to marshal in 1955.